 Go Ape Aberfoyle

 As an adventure traveler, this place is easily my favorite on the list.
 It’s a woodland course, which takes about 3 hours to get through.
-You start on a zipline over the valley, and continue though the trees on an intricate rope course.
+You start on a zipline over the valley and continue through the trees on an intricate rope course.
 Suitable for ages 10+, it certainly offers a wealth of action and excitement.
 The finale of the course is another zipline over the valley floor, this one a staggering 426 meters long (nearly half a kilometer).
 The entire course is 1171 meters long, with the highest platform 22 meters high.
 Make sure you bring good clothes and shoes for this one.
 Get ready to have loads of fun and perhaps conquer your fear of heights!

 Opening Hours: Feb 17-Dec 4, 9:00-16:00; March and November open on weekends only